akosnik/dojo_practice/MERN/react/reactNotes.md

 ## Using React

+### Components

 React uses objects called components.
-You can create components with React.createElement and pass it three things.
+You can create components with React.createElement and pass it three things (JSX does this in a nicer way).

 - Type
   - ex: "h1"